 Preheat the oven to 425 degrees F.

-Add the flour, basil, oregano and salt to a food processor and pulse just until combined.
+Add the flour, basil and salt to a food processor and pulse just until combined.
 In a small bowl, whisk together the egg, vinegar and water.
 Add the cold butter pieces into the food processor and pulse until small coarse crumbs remain.
 Sprinkle the water/egg mixture over the flour and pulse again until the dough comes together.

 Remove the dough with your hands and wrap it in plastic wrap.
 Refrigerate the dough for 30 minutes.